 With these three engines, two transmissions, and curb weights in the 2,750 to 2,850-pound range, there was a wide variance in performance.
 0-60 mph with the inline four/three-speed automatic combination was about 13.5 seconds, while 3.8 liter/231 ci V6 owners with the four-speed automatic could expect to get from 0-60 in about 10 seconds.

-Standard equipment on the $10,228 Century Custom (about $23,800 in 2018 dollars—just slightly under what a 2019 Regal Sportback goes for) included front-wheel drive, power rack-and-pinion steering, power front disc/rear drum brakes, and 185/75R14 tires (a size still available from Hankook) on 14-inch wheels.
+Standard equipment on the $10,228 Century Custom (about $26,900 in 2022 dollars—just slightly over what a 2022 Encore GX SUV goes for) included front-wheel drive, power rack-and-pinion steering, power front disc/rear drum brakes, and 185/75R14 tires (a size still available from Hankook) on 14-inch wheels.
 Inside, a cloth notchback front bench seat and a Delco AM radio with dual front speakers and a fixed antenna were included.

 Moving up to the $10,729 Limited (about $28,000 in today’s dollars) added 55/45 notchback velour seats and a hood ornament.

 The relatively rare $13,714 T Type (about $35,800 in 2022 dollars) included the 3.8 liter/231 ci V6 and four-speed automatic combination, along with a Gran Touring suspension and 215/60R14 tires on 14-inch aluminum wheels.
 Inside, a sport leather-wrapped steering wheel, a full length storage console, and reclining cloth bucket seats were included.